nahiyan/cryptanalysis/README.md

 ### Building

-Run `make` in the `encoders/nejati/crypto` directory, which should produce an executable named `main`.
-The documentation for using the encoder can be found through the `--help` or `-h` flag.
-However, manual invokation is unnecessary as the cryptanalysis tool will handle it directly.
+Run `make` in either `encoders/nejati-preimage` or `encoders/nejati-collision`.
+Manual invocation is normally unnecessary because the cryptanalysis tool calls the configured encoder executable directly.

 The following set of features is a subset of all that are available: